-I 139.
-Ensure same conditions for recreation for women serving their sentences as for male prisoners.
-(MT, CPT, p.
-54) Since the publication of the Report treadmill, mats, weights and table tennis were purchased.
-Recommendation fulfilled It is necessary to provide a separate room for exercising in the women's prison, because the mentioned equipment is located in the visiting room.
-140. Organize more cultural activities, in cooperation with prisoners.
-(MT) Cultural events are organ- ized occasionally, but insuf- ficiently.
-We invite NGOs to cooperate on this issue.
-Recommendation not fulfilled The situation is unchanged.8 141.
-Develop a post-penal system which would include various social institutions, humanitarian organizations, associations and individuals who can help prisoners integrate into society.
+141. Develop a post-penal system which would include various social institutions, humanitarian organizations, associations and individuals who can help prisoners integrate into society.
 (MT) Implementation of this recommendation is the responsibility of the Ministry of Justice.
 Recommendation partially fulfilled, through the establishment of the Directorate for Parole with the Ministry of Justice.
 The situation has somewhat changed.
-The Ministry of Justice is responsible for the post-penal treatment of persons who deserve probation and on that basis leave AECS.
+The Ministry of Justice is responsible for the postpenal treatment of persons who deserve probation and on that basis leave AECS.
 There is the Directorate for Parole within the Ministry whose officials have recently been employed, are currently involved in training programs and are already in touch with the people who come out on parole.
 It is expected that this service will soon start to work at full capacity and in new premises.
 During the visit of the monitoring team to women's prison one female convict, who served a long sentence, was visibly concerned about the lack of adequate support after leaving AECS.
-She is alone and without family support, housing, resources, in the sale of the property of the provide base of the provide ba 142 Abaliah tha viaht af Davida of convicted nor job, so she does not see the way to provide herself with adequate living conditions.
+She is alone and without family support, housing, resources, job, so she does not see the way to provide herself with adequate living conditions.
 It often happens that after serving the sentence convicted persons are left to themselves, abandoned by their families and stigmatized by society.
 Proper treatment of these people requires more effort.
-142. AECS Director to decide on a parole.
+142. Abolish the right of AECS Director to decide on a parole.
 Parole of convicted persons at the discretion of Director is regulated by law.
 Drafting of the new Law is in progress.
 Recommendation not fulfilled 143.
-Profile the membership of the Parole Commission so that it consists of various experts (judges or other legal experts, psychologists, doctors, social scientists), who are not civil servants or employees of the Government or ministries.
+Profile the member- ship of the Parole Commission so that it consists of various experts (judges or other legal experts, psychologists, doc- tors, social scientists), who are not civil serv- ants or employees of the Government or ministries.
 The structure and operation of the Parole Commission are regulated by the Rules of Procedure of the Commission.
-Recommendation is the responsibility of the Ministry of Justice.
-Recommendation not fulfilled Commission is composed of the Ministers of Justice, Health, Interior and Human Rights, as well as Deputy Supreme State Prosecutor, judge of the Supreme Court, AECS Director and Advisor at the Ministry of Justice.
+Recommendation is the responsibility of the Ministry of Justice Recommendation not fulfilled Commission is composed of the Ministers of Justice, Health, Interior and Human Rights, as well as Deputy Supreme State Prosecutor, judge of the Supreme Court, AECS Director and Advisor at the Ministry of Justice.
 144. In perspective, consider the possibility of a court deciding on prisoners' parole.
 This recommendation is subject of consideration of the Criminal Code and the Law on Execution of Criminal Sanctions.
-Recommendation not fulfilled
+Recommendation not fulfilled 145.
+Further specify the criteria upon which the Parole Commission decides on a parole by the law or bylaw.
+Inform convicts about the process of deciding on a parole and the criteria in a way accessible to them.
+Criteria upon which the Parole Commission decides are regulated by the Law and the Rules of Procedure of the Commission.
+Recommendation not fulfilled Implementation of the recommendation is responsibility of the Ministry of Justice